steveya/steveya.github.io/_posts/2023-09-16-short-rate-models-4.md

 We then derive the maximum likelihood estimator for the Vasicek model parameters for parameter estimation.
 We estimate the parameters from our simulated OU processes and show that the $$\kappa$$ parameter estimates are biased and have significant variance on finite samples.
 We then propose the use of particle filtering that results in both smaller bias and variance for $$\kappa$$

 ## Simulating Vasicek Model
 Just as we did to the Merton model in [Part 2](https://steveya.github.io/posts/short-rate-models-2/) of this series, we can simulate the Vasicek short-rate process directly using the Euler-Maruyama discretization of its stochastic differential equation (SDE).
-However, this method is a first-order approximation and can introduce time-aggregation error when there is strong mean-reversion, a problem not shared by the Merton model.
+However, this method is a first-order approximation and can introduce time-aggregation error when the discretization step size is large.
 A better approach is to apply Euler-Maruyama discretization to the solution of the SDE.
 More specifically, if we discretize the Vasicek SDE, we get

 $$
 \begin{equation}